 The majority of cell phone service providers claim to have the best cell phone plans but often fall short of their promises.
 Customers end up locked in plans with taxes, hidden fees or strict plan limits.
 We’ve reviewed the major cell phone carriers and compiled a list of the best cell phone deals.

-With cell phone plans coming up every weekend is really hard to choose the best cell phone plan that will fit your needs and budget. each cell phone plan has its own pros and cons.
-Some carriers will give you unlimited talk time when some will give unlimited text messaging.
-In this site, we seek to bring you the best cell phone plan suited for the general public and at an affordable cost.
+With cell phone plans coming up every weekend is really hard to choose the best plan that will fit your needs and budget. each plan has its own pros and cons.
+Some carriers will give you unlimited talk and text when some will give unlimited plans.
+In this site, we seek to bring you the best phone plan suited for the general public and at an affordable cost.

 Almost all prices are susceptible to change so please check the service plan website for current information details.